-- 4. Check the email Alerts Enable check box. - 5.
+- 4. Select the E-mail Alerts Enable check box. - 5.
 Click Apply. - 6.
-To send the log to the contact email address, click email Log. - 7.
-To clear the log entries from the display, click Clear Log. - 8.
-To refresh the display, click Refresh.
+Perform any of the following actions: - To refresh the display, click Refresh. - To send the log to the contact email address, click E-mail Log. - To clear the log entries from the display, click Clear Log.